 Roundworms are a common problem in pet skunks.
 We use typical roundworm treatment worming products for dogs.
-We recommend using Evict DS (Double Strength) or Nemex-2.
+We suggest a wormer with the strength of pyrantel pamoate 4.54 mg Skunk Haven uses Pro-Wormer-2 by Foster & Smith.
 For tapeworms we have used Droncit, tablets and injectable.

 For roundworms you can just follow the directions on the box, or instructions from your vet, to rid your skunk of worms.
 For example, if the box instructs you to worm (puppys) at 2, 3, 4, 6, 8, and 10 weeks, you would worm your skunk every week for three weeks THEN every other week for another six weeks (three times).
 THEN wait 4 weeks and do a maintenance worm again to make sure the worms are cleared; if not you continue through the cycle the second time.
 If your skunk has a constant problem with roundworms it is probably being re-infested in your home, steam clean all floors and carpets.

 Wash the skunks with a good (dog) shampoo, clean the rear end, under-side, legs, and pads of the feet.
 Bathe them about every two weeks until the worms are clear.

 In the mean time, quarantine the skunks to one area and CLEAN everywhere.
 Steam clean the floors/carpets, use a pet-safe product or simple soap and water or vinegar and water solutions, you can rent a machine or have a company come in (make sure they use pet-safe products).